slbailey/Retrovue/docs/domain/Channel.md

 Validation guidelines:

-- Reject templates or blocks that violate offset/grid rules for the channel.
+- Reject plans or assignments that violate offset/grid rules for the channel.
 - Changing `grid_block_minutes` or `block_start_offsets_minutes` requires revalidation of
-  existing `ScheduleTemplate` and `ScheduleDay` assignments; consider a temporary "pending-change" state with migration aids (diffs and fix-up suggestions).
+  existing `SchedulePlan` and `ScheduleDay` assignments; consider a temporary "pending-change" state with migration aids (diffs and fix-up suggestions).

 ### Input validation surface